Day notes

 NAPO WILDLIFE CENTER DAY 2

 After a buffet breakfast, experience the life above the forest floor visiting the 36-metre high canopy tower.
 This tower is about 30 minutes from the lodge deep within the forest.
-As we ascend the 12-floor tower, we pass through different levels of the forest and emerge at the top of a huge Ceiba tree.
+As you ascend the 12-floor tower, you pass through different levels of the forest and emerge at the top of a huge Ceiba tree.

 Flocks of colourful tanagers pass right through the canopy of the tree.
 Blue-and-yellow Macaws fly past, while, in nearby trees, Spider Monkeys search for fruit.
 Two species of large toucans call in the early mornings and afternoons, and the life of the forest canopy is laid out before us.
 Birds virtually impossible to see from the forest floor far below are suddenly beside us, usually oblivious to our presence.